The top threshold effect in the $\gamma\gamma$ production at the LHC: Introduction

-At $\mathcal O(\alpha^2_{\rm ew}\alpha^2_{s})$, another process opens up, namely, the fermion loop mediated gluon fusion process, $gg\to\gamma\gamma$.
+At the same order, {\it i.e.} $\mathcal O(\alpha^2_{\rm ew}\alpha^2_{s})$, another process opens up, namely, the fermion loop mediated gluon fusion process, $gg\to\gamma\gamma$ \cite{Bern:2001df,Bern:2002jx,Li:2011ye,Campbell:2016yrh,Chway:2015lzg}.
 It involves loop diagrams such as the box and the cross-box diagrams like the one shown in Fig.~\ref{fig:toploop} (box diagram).
-Though loop mediated, this process has no tree level part and hence we get a finite contribution from these loops.
+Though loop mediated, this process has no tree level part and hence we get a finite contribution from these loops. ( The two-loop matrix elements for the gluon fusion is given in \cite{Bern:2001df}.)
 It is in this process where the top threshold effect appears from the destructive interference between the top loop diagrams containing on-shell top quarks and other diagrams containing light quark loops.\footnote{To avoid any confusion, throughout this paper we shall refer to all $pp\to \gamma\gamma$ processes except the box- and cross-box-diagram mediated $gg\to\gamma\gamma$ process (and its higher order corrections) collectively as $qX\to\gamma \gamma$ process computed up to different orders of QCD coupling.} Once $M_{\gamma\gamma}$ exceeds two times the mass of the top quark, $m_t\approx 173$ GeV, the gluon fusion process gets contribution from on-shell tops in the box loop, creating a dip in the invariant mass distribution \cite{Li:2011ye,Campbell:2016yrh,Chway:2015lzg}.

 The precise nature of the threshold effect can be seen explicitly in Fig.~4 of \cite{Li:2011ye}.
-It shows the ratio of the cross sections of the gluon fusion process computed with $m_t=173$ GeV to that obtained by setting $m_t = \infty$ at the 14 TeV LHC.
+It shows the ratio of the cross-sections of the gluon fusion process computed with $m_t=173$ GeV to that obtained by setting $m_t = \infty$ at the 14 TeV LHC.
 In other words, it shows the correction due to the top loop to the gluon fusion process.
 This ratio is found to be equal to unity for $M_{\gamma\gamma}<200$ GeV.
 As $M_{\gamma\gamma}$ increases, the ratio starts to decrease and shows a sudden dip at about $M_{\gamma\gamma}=2m_t$.
 After the dip, it rises smoothly and eventually saturates to a value of approximately 1.75 for $M_{\gamma\gamma}\approx 1600$ GeV.
 Note, however, there is nothing special about the top quark or about this process, similar dips are also predicted at the threshold of each new particle in the light by light scattering \cite{Bohm:1994sf}.